ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/_example-learning-path/write-1-init.md

 hugo server
 ```

-2. View the learning path you just created in your browser
+2. View the Learning Path you just created in your browser

 In a browser tab, open [http://localhost:1313/learning-paths/server-and-cloud/my-new-learning-path](http://localhost:1313/learning-paths/server-and-cloud/my-new-learning-path)